 Evidence of Abnormal Behavior

-Faced with evidence of “abnormal behavior identified through [its] internal monitoring systems,” Hermès had begun to suspect that things were awry under its own roof.
+Faced with evidence of “abnormal behavior identified through [its] internal monitoring systems,” Hermès had begun to suspect that things were not quite right under its own roof.
 Armed with such “clues,” Hermès took its findings to French law enforcement and filed a complaint.
 It was 2011.
 A year later, inside a police station in Paris, law enforcement officials were trying to get to the heart of what would ultimately reveal to be a very close-to-home scheme that was bringing millions of dollars of counterfeit Hermès bags to market.

 In the time that had passed since Hermès had first filed its complaint, a new collaboration had been born: a joint effort between the brand and French law enforcement, one that would ultimately spawn a year-long investigative partnership between the two entities.

-After months of following leads, engaging in surveillance, and tracing the orange Hermès-branded boxes – and even some Hermès leather and hardware – back to the brand (by way of two rogue employees), a big break would come in the late spring of 2012.
-News outlets worldwide were reporting in June that a dozen people had been arrested by French police as part of the dismantling of an international crime ring that was peddling counterfeit handbags.
+After months of following leads, engaging in surveillance, and tracing the orange Hermès-branded boxes – and even some Hermès leather and hardware – back to the brand (by way of at least two rogue Hermès employees), a big break would come in the late spring of 2012.
+News outlets worldwide were reporting in June that a dozen people had been arrested by French police as part of the dismantling of an international crime ring that was peddling high quality counterfeit handbags.
 The expansiveness of the ring’s reach would stretch from Europe to the United States and all the way to East Asia.
 As far as French authorities knew, the national arm of the operation, alone, had brought in approximately $22 million.

-One that same spring day, in another part of town, the two unnamed Hermès employees were simultaneously being let go from their jobs and arrested.
+On that same spring day, in another part of town, the two unnamed Hermès employees were simultaneously being let go from their jobs and arrested.
 The unnamed employees had been integral to the workings of the ring.
 Despite the two arrests, Hermès harbored suspicions that “several current members of staff could also be involved,” and vowed to continue its own internal probe.

 A representative for the traditionally tight-lipped house, said that they were “very satisfied with the efficient and diligent collaboration established with the national gendarmerie in this case and reiterates its relentless commitment to fighting counterfeiting.
 This action puts an end to the fraudulent project in progress.”